Upcoming Projects

 Recent Projects/Initiatives

-The I-70 Mountain Express Lane project utilizes the existing shoulder as a travel lane eastbound only from Empire to Idaho Springs to add capacity to the I-70 mountain corridor.
-The express lane operates as a tolled express lane during highly congested times.
-During these peak times, eastbound I-70 is expanded from the existing two lanes to three lanes by using the shoulder as a travel lane.
-All motorists can use the extra lane but those that do will be required to pay a toll.
+The I-70 Mountain Express Lane project utilizes the existing shoulder as a travel lane eastbound and wesbound from Empire to Idaho Springs to add capacity to the I-70 mountain corridor.
+The express lanes operate as a tolled express lane during highly congested times.
+During these peak times, I-70 is expanded from the existing two lanes to three lanes by using the shoulder as a travel lane.
 When traffic volume is light, this managed extra lane will revert to a shoulder and will no longer be available for traffic.
+Users of the MEXL will be required to pay a toll.
+An Express Toll Pass is recommended.
+Those without an Express Toll Pass can use the lane but will be charged a surcharge.
 Toll amounts will vary depending on the demand in that lane and will be used to manage that demand so that lane flows at a targeted 45 mph.
 Details on how the tolling works can be found here.
 Traffic data confirms that this express lane is working well!
 Travel delays were reduced, through-put of vehicles increased, and the time it takes to clear accidents has been reduced.
-For more detailed project information, visit https://www.codot.gov/programs/expresslanes/eastbound-i-70-mountain-express-lane.
+For more detailed project information, visit I-70 Mountain Express Lanes — Colorado Department of Transportation (codot.gov)

 CDOT’s Winter Operations and Maintenance Management Plan